This HTML version of

 Since we have not said anything about what A and B mean, they are interchangeable.
 Interchanging them yields

-And that’s all we need.
+That’s all we need.
 Pulling those pieces together, we get

 Which means there are two ways to compute the conjunction.
 If you have p(A), you multiply by the conditional probability p(B|A).
 Or you can do it the other way around; if you know p(B), you multiply by p(A|B).
 Either way you should get the same thing.

-Finally we can divide through by p(B)
+Finally we can divide through by p(B):

-For example, we can use it to solve the Cookie Problem.
+For example, we can use it to solve the cookie problem.
 I’ll write B1 for the hypothesis that the cookie came from Bowl 1 and V for the vanilla cookie.
-Plugging in Bayes’s Theorem we get
+Plugging in Bayes’s theorem we get

 The term on the left is what we want: the probability of Bowl 1, given that we chose a vanilla cookie.
 The terms on the right are: